Answer all the questions

 Topic: Unit Price Elasticity

-⭐ When demand is unit price elastic, the percentage change in price is exactly offset by the percentage change in quantity demanded.
-This keeps total revenue the same, even when the price changes.
+When demand is unit price elastic, the change in price is exactly balanced by the change in how much people buy.
+This means total revenue (the money from selling the good) stays the same, even if the price goes down.

 Explanation: